 Tracking US flight delays and cancellations in charts

-By Matt Stiles, Byron Manley, Gillian Roberts, Curt Merrill, Alex Leeds Matthews, Pete Muntean, Amy O’Kruk, CNN
+By Matt Stiles, Byron Manley, Gillian Roberts, Curt Merrill, Alex Leeds Matthews, Pete Muntean, Amy O’Kruk, Rosa de Acosta, Soph Warnes, CNN

 (CNN) — Airlines have started implementing a 4% reduction in domestic flights at 40 of the busiest US airports, following an order from the Federal Aviation Administration.

-Airlines canceled about 800 flights on Friday in response to the order, with hundreds more canceled through the weekend.
+Around 10% of scheduled flights on Sunday were canceled, according to aviation analysts at Cirium, making it the fourth worst day for cancellations this year.
+The travel chaos is set to continue this week with some 2,500 more flights canceled through Wednesday, so far.

-CNN is tracking delays and cancellations for flights traveling to, from or within the US using data from FlightAware.
-The figures update every 15 minutes.
+Airlines canceled more than 4,500 flights, to, from or within the US over the weekend, according to data from FlightAware.
+The figures in the charts below update every 15 minutes.

 On average, there were roughly 5,600 daily delays and about 340 daily cancellations last year, the FlightAware data shows.